Mission and History

-Eventually, Grant worked with Merriam and others to form Save the Redwoods League in 1918, pledging $100 toward the effort.
+Grant worked with Merriam, Osborn, Mather and others to form Save the Redwoods League in 1918, beginning with an initial donation of $100 toward the effort.

 Thanks to you, our loyal members and friends around the world, we have achieved much to realize the founders’ vision.

 Unfortunately, today the work needed to protect redwood forests is harder and more complex than ever before.
 There are still ancient redwoods slated for cutting that need to be protected.
 Redwood lands already protected in state and national parks also face threats such as devastating government budget cuts.
 These cuts close parks, leaving no personnel to protect redwoods from threats such as illegal logging and pollution from marijuana cultivation.
 Some of these lands are still struggling to recover from years of past damage and neglect.

 Today, we remain driven by the same objectives our founders established.

 See the League’s timeline of important events.

 Read about one of the League’s founders.